Rosemary's Sons

-Rosemary's Sons is a Dutch band which makes music described as mainstream pop/rock and rootsrock.
+Rosemary's Sons is a Dutch band that makes music described as mainstream pop/rock and rootsrock.
 The band formed in 1998.
 With their debut album on Warner Music, All in Hand in 2002, they scored a minor hit with the single "Shine", which featured Dutch country/pop singer Ilse DeLange.

 Biography

 Rosemary's Sons was founded in Breda, Netherlands, in 1998 by a group of teenage friends.
 The band released an independent CD, Misery Loves Company, which got immediate attention from record label Warner Music.
 In 2001, Warner offered the band, which had become quite popular in their hometown, a record deal.
 Led by producer Oscar Holleman (Krezip, Heideroosjes), they released their debut album All in Hand.
 The album features guest appearances by Ilse deLange and Ren van Barneveld (former Urban Dance Squad).
 All in Hand was well received and quickly entered the Album Top 100.
 The first single, "Fall from Grace", was released in August 2001 and became a modest hit.
 The next single, "Shine" (featuring Ilse deLange), was played often on national radio and TV, made it to the top position in the Cyber Top 50 charts for two consecutive weeks and reached no.34 in the Mega Top 100.
 Halfway in June, a third single, "Up All Night", was released.